-This gives it a solid and stable base to work on.
-This also explains why it is expensive – over $120, easily one of the expensive models out there.
+It also explains why it is expensive – over $120, easily one of the expensive models out there.

-The best thing about a stainless finish it won’t be as prone to staining compared to plastic and you can put it in a dishwasher.
+The best thing about a stainless finish it won’t be as prone to staining compared to plastic, and you can put it in a dishwasher.

 To see how this works watch the video below…

-More importantly, you don’t need a lot of wheat grass to make a shot – which saves you money.
+More importantly, you don’t need a lot of wheatgrass to make a shot – which saves you money.
 You can also use this to juice other leafy greens like arugula or kale.

 Handy Pantry HJ Hurricane Stainless Steel

-This is one of the bestselling hand cranked juicers in Amazon thanks to its stainless steel finish.
+Handy Pantry HJ Hurricane is one of the bestselling hand cranked juicers in Amazon thanks to its stainless steel finish.

 If you look at the video, in terms of yield, it did not extract too much juice from the amount of wheatgrass put in.
-When you compare it to the MJ445, it feels lacking in this area and one consumer who reviewed this mentioned that it could the auger design that had a sloppy fit.
+When you compare it to the MJ445, it feels lacking in this area, and one consumer who reviewed this mentioned that it could the auger design that had a sloppy fit.

 Chef’s Star Manual Hand Crank Single Auger Juicer

-This is probably one of the cheapest hand cranked juicers you’ll find that has relatively good quality.
+Chef’s Star is probably one of the cheapest hand cranked juicers you’ll find that has relatively good quality.

 Unlike the two models featured above that has a clamped base.